A productive data science platform: Beyond a hosted-notebooks solution at LinkedIn

 - Understand microservice APIs for scaling Jupyter notebooks and custom Docker images that provide heterogeneous data analytics support

-Swasti Kakker is a software development engineer on the LinkedIn Data team at LinkedIn.
-Her passion lies in increasing and improving developer productivity by designing and implementing scalable platforms for the same.
-In her two-year tenure at LinkedIn, she’s worked on the design and implementation of hosted notebooks at LinkedIn, which focuses on providing a hosted solution of Jupyter notebooks.
-She’s worked closely with the stakeholders to understand the expectations and requirements of the platform that would improve developer productivity.
-Previously, she worked with the Spark team, discussing how Spark History Server can be improved to make it more scalable to cater to the traffic by Dr. Elephant.
+Swasti Kakker is a software development engineer on the data team at LinkedIn, where she worked on the design and implementation of hosted notebooks, specifically a hosted solutions of Jupyter notebooks.
+She works closely with stakeholders to understand the expectations and requirements of the platform that would improve developer productivity.
+Previously, she worked with the Spark team, discussing how Dr. Elephant can improve Spark History Server to make it more scalable to cater to traffic.
 She’s also contributed to adding the Spark heuristics in Dr. Elephant after understanding the needs of the stakeholders (mainly Spark developers) which gave her good knowledge about Spark infrastructure, Spark parameters, and how to tune them efficiently.
+Her passion lies in increasing and improving developer productivity by designing and implementing scalable platforms.

 Manu Ram Pandit

-Manu Ram Pandit is a senior software engineer on the data analytics and infrastructure team at LinkedIn.
+Manu Ram Pandit is a senior software engineer on the data analytics and infrastructure team at LinkedIn, where he’s influenced design and implementation of hosted notebooks, providing a seamless experience to end users.
+He works closely with customers, engineers, and product to understand and define the requirements and design of the system.
 He has extensive experience in building complex and scalable applications.
-During his tenure at LinkedIn, he’s influenced design and implementation of hosted notebooks, providing a seamless experience to end users.
-He works closely with customers, engineers, and product to understand and define the requirements and design of the system.
 Previously, he was with Paytm, Amadeus, and Samsung, where he built scalable applications for various domains.

 Vidya Ravivarma is a senior software engineer on the data analytics and infrastructure team at LinkedIn.
 She focuses on the design and implementation of building platform to improve developer productivity via hosted notebooks.
 She contributed to design and development of dynamic unified ACL management system for GDPR enforcement on datasets produced via LinkedIn’s metrics platform.
 She interacts closely with data analysts, scientists, engineers, and stakeholders to understand their requirements to build scalable and flexible solutions and platforms that enhance their productivity.
 Previously, she was at Yahoo, mainly in data science and engineering and web development.
 This provided her with the insights to develop a scalable, productive data science platform.